tschneidereit/proposal-typed-objects/explainer.md

 #### Writing to typed fields

 When writing to a typed field, the steps of the field's type's internal method `[[PerformTypeCheck]]` are executed.
 If the internal method completes successfully, the resulting value is stored in the field.
-This specification provides implementations of this internal method for [value types](#value-type-definitions) and for [struct type references](#type-checking-for-struct-type-references).
+This specification provides implementations of this internal method for all the [builtin value types](#value-type-definitions).

 #### Immutable typed fields